justinleetyler/justinleetyler.github.io/devotions.md

 ¶ Prayers may be offered for ourselves and others.

 This chalice burns for [name], and for those who affirm and promote [principle].
+May we tend this fire always; ever vigilant and courageous.
 >Sunday: 1 The inherent worth and dignity of every person; Monday: 2 Justice, equity and compassion in human relations; Tuesday: 3 Acceptance of one another and encouragement to spiritual growth in our congregations; Wednesday: 4 A free and responsible search for truth and meaning; Thursday 5 The right of conscience and the use of the democratic process within our congregations and in society at large; Friday 6 The goal of world community with peace, liberty, and justice for all; Saturday: 7 Respect for the interdependent web of all existence of which we are a part.

 ¶ The Lords Prayer, or The Druids Prayer